exedre/GlobaLeaks/backend/doc/successcases.md

 ## High level Format

+Unique data:

   * Date (of the publication)
+  * Node name: (default the node.name, but can be changed, and is proposed to keep the same at every new addings), e.g.: WildLeaks, IRPI, PubLeaks.NL
+  * (optional) Sub Author: see below

+Localized data, the interface ask to insert an entry of link + description for every language supported by the node.

   * Link to the secondary source
-  * Node name: (default the node.name, but can be changed, and is proposed to keep the same at every new addings), e.g.: WildLeaks, IRPI, PubLeaks.NL
-  * Sub Author: optional, see below
+  * Descrption of the publication, a short text, o the title
+  * (optional) markdown content of additional stuff (maybe the primary source, havinh markdown we ha ve not to care of the content, and can support links)

+### Authorship display example

 WildLeaks case ( without Sub-Author):